FabianSieper/countDots/README.md

 # Count Dots

-This project aims to count a number of dots on a image.
+This project aims to count a number of (by default blue) dots on a image.
 It was originally build for counting amounts of cells on breeding grounds in order to simplify the tasks of e.g. chemists and biologists.

 ## Installation

 ### Requirements
-To use this application python of version `3.9.7`or higher is recommenden.
+To use this application python of version `3.9.7` (https://www.python.org/downloads/) or higher is recommenden.
 Addtionally the following packages are required:
 - cv2
 - tkinter
 - tqdm
 - numpy
+To instal these packages simply copy this command into your command line:
+`pip install tk numpy opencv-python tqdm`

 ### Pulling the project
 To pull the project using git type the following line: